shivaprsd/doq/README.md

 ## Why *doq*?

-Same reason that lead Ethan Schoonover in developing the Solarized color
+Same reason that led Ethan Schoonover in developing the Solarized color scheme:
-scheme: **ergonomics for eyes**.
-It is best summarized by this quote from the Solarized Readme:
+**ergonomics for eyes**.
+It is best summarized by this quote from the Solarized
+Readme:

 > Black text on white from a computer display is akin to reading a book in
 > direct sunlight and tires the eye.